User-created Elasticsearch data source

 SSH

-You can use an SSH tunnel through a bastion host to connect to your database.
+Enable this option to connect to the database through an SSH tunnel via a bastion host.
 Contact your operations team or system administrator for bastion host details.
-If you enable this option, configure the following parameters.
+If enabled, configure the following parameters.

 • SSH Host: The IP address of the bastion host.